paolocaminiti/heni-fullstack-test/README.md

 5. Add any tests you feel are required, where necessary.
 ```

-Requires a valid api key in the /server/.env to run.
+Requires a valid api key in /server/.env to run.